HTGenomeAnalysisUnit/Useful_tips/RAP_usage/Applet_usage.md

 Otherwise, data will be available read-only from `/mnt/project` in the applet container.

-All new files created during the processing will be copied to the destination folder in the project after successful completion of the applet.
+All new files created during the processing will be copied to the destination folder (`--destination`) in the project after successful completion of the applet.

 ## The swiss army knife